 Unintentionally using the hide button on some of your photos may cause their disappearance from all of your albums.
 If you don’t want others to see certain images or videos, your iPhone offers you the option to hide them.

 On your iPhone, there is a Hidden Album as well.
-To find out if the images lost from the iCloud picture library are already there in this album and ready to be restored, check it out.
+Check it out to find out if the images lost from the iCloud picture library are already there in this album and ready to be restored.

 - In the Photos app, look for the Hidden Album.
 It is listed under Utilities.